EnvoyAI/examples/test-echo/README.md

 ## 2 Input

-In practice, all inputs defined by your algorithm `com.envoyai.schema-in` will be supplied via JSON over HTTP/HTTPS via the 'EnvoyAI Integration API'.
-One should not be concerned with the exact user interface presentation/experience, as it may need to vary system-to-system, or client-to-client.
+In practice, all inputs defined by your algorithm `com.envoyai.schema-in` will be supplied via JSON over WebApi via the 'EnvoyAI Integration API'.
+One should not be concerned with the exact user interface presentation, as it may need to vary system-to-system, or client-to-client.
 However for testing and demonstration purposes we dynamically render input controls for any input type (see https://portal.envoyai.com).